nobodyPerfecZ/recaptchav2-29k/README.md

-# ReCAPTCHAv2 Dataset
+# ReCAPTCHAv2-29k

-ReCAPTCHAv2 Dataset is a dataset consisting of images derived from Google's reCAPTCHA v2 system, which is widely used for online human verification.
+ReCAPTCHAv2-29k is a dataset consisting of images derived from Google's ReCAPTCHA v2 system, which is widely used for online human verification.
-It contains thousands of reCAPTCHA images, each paired with corresponding labels indicating the presence of specific objects or features (e.g., bicycle, bus, car).
+It contains thousands of ReCAPTCHA images, each paired with corresponding labels indicating the presence of specific objects or features (e.g., bicycle, bus, car).
 This dataset is intended for educational and research purposes and is particularly suited for tasks such as feature extraction and multi-label image classification.
-It contributes to the domain of computer vision by offering real-world, noisy image data representative of visual recognition challenges encountered in reCAPTCHA systems.
+It contributes to the domain of computer vision by offering real-world, noisy image data representative of visual recognition challenges encountered in ReCAPTCHA systems.

 ## Dataset Structure